 Ken is a graduate from Harvard Business School of Advanced Management Program; Defense Acquisition University, Executive Program Management and holds a Master’s of Arts Degree in National Security Affairs & Strategic Studies from the Naval War College (Newport, RI), and a Bachelor of Arts Degree in Business Administration from National University (San Diego, CA.).

 Mr. McDonald, "Tim", is a life-long employee at Fort Walton Machining.
 As the son of Tim J. McDonald, Sr., he has literally grown up working his way through every facet of the Fort Walton Machining business.
-During his more than 20 years of hands on manufacturing and metal finishing experience he has gained invaluable insight, understanding and application of business leadership at both the strategic and tactical levels.
-Throughout his career he has successfully assumed increased levels of responsibility from the shop floor, CNC machinist, process planner, Program Manager for large, complex Aerospace Defense programs, to his current position of Board of Directors Secretary/Treasurer and Director of Business Excellence.
+During his more than 20 years of hands-on manufacturing and metal finishing experience he has gained invaluable insight, understanding, and application of business leadership at both the strategic and tactical levels.
+Throughout his career, he has successfully assumed increased levels of responsibility from the shop floor, CNC machinist, process planner, Program Manager for large, complex Aerospace Defense programs, to his current position of Board of Directors Secretary/Treasurer and Director of Operations.
 Mr. McDonald received his B.S.
 Degree in Mechanical Engineering from the University of South Alabama in 2007.
+Mr. McDonald also attended Harvard Business School Executive Education and holds Alumni status.
 His extensive understanding of internal procedures makes him an effective officer of the company with the responsibility for making sound strategic business decisions across all aspects of our manufacturing and finishing business.
-As Secretary/Treasurer and Director of Business Excellence his duties include contract management, process flow management, financials, job cost analysis and profitability.
+As Secretary/Treasurer and Director of Operations, his duties include contract management, process flow management, financials, job cost analysis, profitability, and proposals.

 James R. (Bob) Richburg, better known as Dr. Bob, is the retired president of Northwest Florida State College in Niceville, Fl..
 He earlier served as President of Chipola College in Marianna, Fl.
 During his 38 years in Florida higher education he has served numerous position in professional organizations and was instrumental in the development of the state college system in Florida.
 Locally he has been active in professional and civic organization and held numerous positions.
 Prior to joining the FWM Board he served as a management consultant for the company owner.